 - Unbraced walls can tilt or even fall.
 If they are made of brick or concrete, they can crumble.

 - A structure that isn't tethered to the foundation can slide off and tip precipitously.

-Without the support of the foundation, the sheer weight of the house can bend or break supporting beams, causing walls and ceilings to collapse.
+Without the support of the foundation, the force of the house's weight can bend or break supporting beams, causing walls and ceilings to collapse.
 Even if this effect is minimal, the shear forces resulting from structural destabilization can shatter glass, break plumbing pipes, pull electrical wires loose from their connections and tip over appliances.

 Brick and concrete structures present more dangers than wooden ones.
 Sudden shifts in the ground can crumble brick foundations and walls, leaving the upper part of the structure without support and collapsing the entire building.
 A wooden building is less likely to collapse, but it can during a strong quake if: